 Focusing on accessibility, this book is a reproduction of a historical work presented in large print format.
 The publishing house Megali is dedicated to enhancing reading experiences for individuals with impaired vision, ensuring that classic texts remain available and easy to read.

-This book is a reproduction of a historical work, presented in large print to enhance accessibility for readers with impaired vision.
-Published by Megali, a house dedicated to making historical texts more readable, it aims to preserve the original content while catering to the needs of those who may struggle with standard print sizes.
+The book is a reproduction of a historical work, presented in large print to enhance readability for individuals with impaired vision.
+Published by Megali, a house dedicated to making classic texts accessible, this edition aims to preserve the original content while catering to the needs of visually impaired readers.